 1. Properly insulate your building envelope

-Facilities gain the most heat through their walls and ceilings, which is why proper insulation is so critical.
-Using materials that repel heat can greatly reduce long-run energy costs.
-Below are three building envelope measures that can offer good ROI:
+Facilities lose the most heat through their walls and ceilings, which is why proper insulation is so critical.
+Using materials that absorb heat, rather than release it, can greatly reduce long-term energy costs.

 2. Reduce refrigeration energy by using variable frequency drives (VFDs)

-Refrigeration costs can account for a significant chunk of a facility’s total operating expenses, sometimes because refrigeration systems are unnecessarily working at full capacity.
-Installing a variable frequency drive can help ensure your system never works harder than it needs to.
+Refrigeration costs can account for up to 60% of a facility’s total operating expenses, sometimes because refrigeration systems are unnecessarily working at full capacity.
+Installing a variable frequency drive (VFD) can help ensure your system never works harder than it needs to.
 By sensing temperature, pressure or flow, a VFD ramps down the appropriate pump or motor when a specified condition has been met, and ramps it back up once that condition falls outside its given threshold.